 No. Land values for coastal counties are similar across Southern California.
 Typically lands zoned for no growth, like open space and agricultural lands, are less valuable than lands zoned for residential and commercial development.

 SOAR keeps cities in Ventura County separate and distinct with greenbelts between them.
 By preventing sprawl, SOAR also lessens traffic congestion and air pollution.
 SOAR preserves local farmland that supports a $2 billion agricultural industry and conserves natural resources like drinking water and wildlife habitat.
 SOAR also helps keep development from encroaching on and impacting Naval Base Ventura County, our county’s biggest employer.
+Additionally with SOAR, park agencies and conservancies have greater opportunities to acquire open space for parkland and public access.

 If SOAR disappeared, developers would rush in to rezone open space and agricultural lands for more housing tracts and shopping centers.
 Developers would also pour millions of dollars into election campaigns to influence elected officials who would no longer need a vote of the people to rezone these lands.